VoronDesign/Voron-Documentation/community/electronics/120decibell/hall_effect_endstop_setup.md

 # Hall Effect Endstop Setup

-**The hall effect endstop is only designed for a V2.4.
+**The hall effect endstop is only designed for Trident and V2.4.
 It will not work on any other models!**

 The hall effect endstop board is a non-mechanical alternative to the X and Y endstop switches.
 It triggers on magnets installed in the X carriage and one Z joint.